JoshKaufman/ursa/README.md

 Note that, even though all the public key operations work on private keys, this function only returns true if the given object is a public key, per se.

+### ursa.matchingPublicKeys(key1, key2)

+This returns `true` if and only if both arguments are key objects of some sort (either can be public or private, and they don't have to be the same) and their public aspects match each other.

 ### ursa.sshFingerprint(sshKey, sshEncoding, outEncoding)